Disclosure: We were invited on this break for the purpose of this review however all opinions are my own.

-Last week Lucy and I went to Wyboston Lakes in Bedfordshire for a much needed spa break.
+Last week Lucy and I went to Wyboston Lakes hotel spa in Bedfordshire for a much needed spa break.
 Although Wyboston Lakes is close to where Lucy lives neither of us knew much about it, or what to expect but we were really looking forward to the break.

 What are the first impressions like at Wyboston Lakes?